Maine, Nevada, and A Locality Have One Thing in Common: Paid Leave for Any Reason

 - Record-keeping: For at least four years in addition to the current calendar year, employers must track and record earned PTO accrued or used each pay period in any format they choose.
 If an employer does not keep records, the county or a judge can use employees' accurate and contemporaneously maintained records of work time, or their reasonable estimates of hours worked, to establish liability.

 While no one can predict what the future holds, these developments could signal a trend in legislation that would allow for paid leave for any reason, as opposed to the paid leave for family and medical reasons exclusively.
 In light of the Maine, Nevada and Bernalillo County’s legislation, employers with employees in these jurisdictions should evaluate how it might impact their business.
-Additional information might become available on the websites for the Nevada Office of the Labor Commissioner and Bernalillo County.
+Additional information is available on the websites for the Nevada Office of the Labor Commissioner and Bernalillo County.

 Paychex can also provide additional support to help your business with its HR needs, including helping keep you up to date on federal and state regulations that affect compliance.